WRDSTech/documentations/10x Graph Web App Design Doc.md

 ![1687008056491](image/10xGraphWebAppDesignDoc/1687008056491.png)

 The service will also provide an bidirectional websocket API.
+This api is primarily consumed by other services like AI training services.
+The frontend will not interact with this api.

 If you are not familiar with websocket, here are some resources: